mmistakes/so-simple-theme/_mnprdocs/licensing.md

 ## FAQ
+_**I've activated the non-commercial version of MNPRX previously and now want to activate an Indie or Studio license**_
+First of all, thanks for supporting us and purchasing our software!
+To remove the prior non-commercial license, simply delete the license file at `$MAYA_APP_DIR/MNPRX.lic` ([_MAYA_APP_DIR_ location](https://knowledge.autodesk.com/support/maya/learn-explore/caas/CloudHelp/cloudhelp/2019/ENU/Maya-EnvVar/files/GUID-228CCA33-4AFE-4380-8C3D-18D23F7EAC72-htm.html?st=$MAYA_APP_DIR)) and restart _Maya_ to run the MNPRX activation process again.

 _**My activation failed with the activation code that was given**_
 If for some reason activation fails, make sure to try the following:
 * Double-check the inputted activation code.
-* Check that your license or subscription has not expired.
+* Check that your subscription has not expired and that you have not activated all available licenses within the past 24 hours.
 * Delete the license file at `$MAYA_APP_DIR/MNPRX.lic` ([_MAYA_APP_DIR_ location](https://knowledge.autodesk.com/support/maya/learn-explore/caas/CloudHelp/cloudhelp/2019/ENU/Maya-EnvVar/files/GUID-228CCA33-4AFE-4380-8C3D-18D23F7EAC72-htm.html?st=$MAYA_APP_DIR)) to reset the license, restart _Maya_ and try to activate again.

 If the issue persists, please [contact sales](/contact/) so that we can get you onboard as soon as possible.